michaellinhardt/nodejs_chatbot_phone_call/README.md

 - Display database
 - `use dolores`
 - Select the database 'dolores'

-# About Mysql Warning
+- `exit`
-- sequelize deprecated String based operators are now deprecated.
-Please use Symbol based operators for better security, read more at http://docs.sequelizejs.com/manual/tutorial/querying.html#operators node_modules/sequelize/lib/sequelize.js:237:13
+- Disconnect

-- We actualy dont use operatorAlias and we should but this will come later
+# About Mysql Security
-- We dont hide the warning because we dont want forget it
+- As Sequelize recommends we are using an operatorsAliases object to protect our code from json injection.
+But actually this object is empty and we should implement it later for security purpose